-Social learning is based on a set of skills we use when we interact with other people: we’re thinking about them, and we take in their thoughts, emotions and intentions, and react appropriately within the relationship.
+Social learning is based on a set of skills we use when we interact with other people: we’re thinking about them, and we take in into consideration their thoughts, emotions and intentions, and react appropriately within the relationship.
 It’s a circle of communication – how we think about people affects how we behave, which in turn affects how others respond to us, which in turn affects our emotions.

 Social Learning Challenges Can Affect Any Child

 Learning social skills and being a competent social thinker does not always happen intuitively.
 While most people acquire social skills as a natural part of development, children with a diagnosis of underlying speech and language processing or learning challenges such as sensory integration dysfunction, ADD or autism, can be at risk for social challenges.

 It is important to note, however, that some children experiencing social learning difficulties often receive no actual diagnosis of a learning challenge.
 In fact, a child may score high on IQ and standardized tests, but do not intuitively learn the nuances of social communication and interaction.

 Red Flags That Your Child Might be Struggling to Build Friendships and Develop Social Skills

 - Prefers to play alone and does not play interactively with other children

 - Difficulty understanding how to gain attention appropriately and/or attending to others